ionic-team/stencil-site/src/docs/framework-integration/angular.md

 ### Add the wrapper function to your Stencil library

-Within your Stencil’s config file, you can import the binding for use within the outputTargets array.
-If you copy and paste this, ensure you update the “my-workspace” and “my-lib” to coincide with what you named your component library, as well as to update the componentCorePackage to the name of your Stencil component library.
+Within your Stencil’s config file, you can import the Angular wrapper function for use within the outputTargets array.
+If you copy and paste this, ensure you update the “my-workspace” and “my-lib” to coincide with what you named your component library, as well as to update the `componentCorePackage` to the name of your Stencil component library.

 ```tsx
 import { angularOutputTarget } from '@stencil/angular-output-target';